-Isn't jumping up and down while moving your arms already an exercise called jumping jacks?
+Jumping up and down while moving your arms is already an exercise called jumping jacks?

 The ad even tells you at one point that jumping burns calories and it tells you different ways to jump.
 Why not just do that without the rope?

 A minor example: An ad for Swiffer dusters shows a person using an ordinary feather duster... by pounding it up and down on various surfaces, kicking up an unbelievable cloud of dust.
 Has any one in history used a feather duster in this fashion?
 I don't think Mr. Monk would be pleased.

 The Brazilian Polishop is infamous when it comes to this trope.
 We got people who can't use a toothbrush, to people who can't peel a fruit without somehow throwing the fruit through the nearest window, to people who can't put a dish over a common table.

 There's a pic that made the rounds on gaming forums a while back: It was from a Best Buy, where the employees had affixed stickers to all the copies of Call of Duty 4: Modern Warfare for Xbox 360 that cheerfully offered to "Let us install it for you!"

 Presumably they mean the Xbox 360 itself.
 A process which involves color matching a trio of cables to your television along with a power cord and Ethernet cable and should take about three minutes, tops.
 Or if you have an HDMI cable, takes less than thirty seconds, ten of which are spent making sure the cable's the right way.